Crew member sues Alec Baldwin, others over 'Rust' shooting | Entertainment

 The lawsuit filed in Los Angeles Superior Court names nearly two dozen defendants associated with the film including Baldwin, who was both star and a producer; David Halls, the assistant director who handed Baldwin the gun; and Hannah Gutierrez Reed, who was in charge of weapons on the set.

-''Simply put, there was no reason for a live bullet to be placed in that .45 Colt revolver or to be present anywhere on the 'Rust' set, and the presence of a bullet in a revolver posed a lethal threat to everyone in its vicinity,'' the lawsuit says.
+He said he had seen guns sitting unattended in the dirt a few days earlier in the shoot, and had warned the people responsible about them.

-The suit says Svetnoy was setting up lighting within 6 or 7 feet (2 metres) of Baldwin.
+On the day of the shooting, he was setting up lighting within 6 or 7 feet (2 meters) of Baldwin, the suit says.

 ''What happened next will haunt Plaintiff forever,'' the suit says. ''He felt a strange and terrifying whoosh of what felt like pressurised air from his right.
 He felt what he believed was gunpowder and other residual materials directly strike the right side of his face.''
 Then, with his glasses scratched and his hearing muffled, he knelt to help Hutchins, the suit said.